-Queen's Birthday long weekend traffic: Queues building as motorists escape for first level 2 holiday weekend
+Queen's Birthday traffic: Queues building as motorists escape for first level 2 holiday weekend

 The Serious Crash Unit is in attendance.

-Mahunga Drive is currently closed between Rimu Rd Off ramp, and Walmsley Road.
+Mahunga Drive is currently closed between Rimu Rd Off ramp, and Walmsley Rd.

 Diversions are in place and motorists are advised to expect delays and avoid the area if possible.